niklasf/python-tinyhtml/README.rst

 tinyhtml
 ========

+A tiny library to safely render compact HTML5 from Python expressions.

 Introduction
 ------------

 This is the entire API.
+The following documentation is longer than the implementation.

 .. code:: python

     >>> from tinyhtml import html, h, frag, raw

 The most important function is ``h()``.
-Below you see how to render attributes, normal elements and void/self-closing elements.
+Below you see how to render attributes, normal elements, and void/self-closing elements.

 .. code:: python